dvanmosselbeen/TryHackMe_writeups/empline/README.md

 74*****d0556e9c6f22e6f54b*****d5
 ````

+Mission accomplished!

+Hopefully you enjoyed as much as I did :-)

 ## Other methods

 There are other possible methods as there are some know CVE interesting to check out.
 I did not try them out as I could find my way to have full root access, including the `MySQL` database along the way.